ReInHerit/digital-hub/content/summerschool/2023-09-27-aifocus-reinherit-hackathon-summer-school-matera-2023.md

 ### Team:

-A multidisciplinary group of young PhD students worked on the theme *"Smart Interaction and Digital Content*", testing the Strike-a-Pose and Face-Fit apps, using the open-source codes of Digital Hub.
+A multidisciplinary group of young PhD students worked on the theme *"Smart Interaction and Digital Content*", testing the Viola Chatbot and SmartLens apps, using open-source codes from Digital Hub and adapted them to artworks from some local museums.
+This co-creation process has revealed new potential technological developments for the apps and user interaction scenarios.

 * Antonio Aprile PAVANA A.P.S, Italy
 * Fabio Vangi POLIBA Politecnico Bari, Italy